-The NORDPLUS Explorations and Collaborations in the Arts / The ECA Network is dedicated to developing innovative cross / interdisciplinary course curricula between various university level art education programs.
-This network, originally focused upon the specific relationship between dance and music, was created by the founding partners in 2004.
-The history of “classical” as well as modern / contemporary dance has been shown to embrace other art forms.
+The NORDPLUS Explorations and Collaborations in the Arts / The ECA Network is dedicated to developing innovative cross / interdisciplinary course curricula between various university-level art education programs.
+This network, originally focused on the specific relationship between dance and music, was created by the founding partners in 2004.
+The history of “classical”, as well as modern / contemporary dance, has been shown to embrace other art forms.
 The important 20th Century modern dance artist and choreographer, the late José Limón, wrote that dance is “a matrix of the arts,” articulating his belief that dance is able to bring together many artistic disciplines in a collaborative atmosphere.

 Another important ECA Network direction concerns community arts.
 A recently completed project brought a group of Greenlandic, Estonian, and Finnish dance and music university students together in Nuuk, Greenland for a seven week residency focused upon the youth of Nuuk.
 Weekly workshops were offered for the young people, as well as the chance for these young people to follow a creative choreographic/music composition project, the results of which were performed by the ECA Network students at Katuaq the Greenlandic center for culture. .
 We plan to continue this project in Greenland and to engage our partners who have interest in developing pedagogical models that can be used in other community arts environment.